Configuration

 - Hide weekends: toggle Saturday/Sunday visibility

-- Zoom levels (minutes): comma-separated list for CTRL+scroll zoom (e.g.,
+- Zoom levels (minutes): comma-separated list for CTRL+scroll zoom (default:

 Event Overlap